Mickael-Klein/ocr-p14-dropdown-npm/README.md

 - onReset (variable/state, optional): A boolean wich when is "true" will reset the user's selection to a default value (the first of the array of data passed).

+- name (variable/state, optional): a string wich will be the name of the input (for label for example)

+- id (variable/state, optional): a string wich will be the id of the input

 ### Styling

 The React Dropdown component is fully styled using styled-components.
 You can customize the styles by adding your on CSS.